venugopal1902/House_price_prediction/readme.md

 Contact Information
-For any questions, feedback, or issues, feel free to reach out to [Gubbala Venu Gopal] at [venugopal1902@email.com].
+For any questions, feedback, or issues, feel free to reach out to Venu Gopal at [venugopal1902@email.com].